awesome-inc/OneClickBuild/OneClickBuild/readme.txt

 Welcome to OneClickBuild.

-The OneClickBuild package simplifies your build and makes it run everywhere started with a simple 'build.bat' from the command line
+The OneClickBuild package simplifies your build and makes it run everywhere started with a simple `build.bat` from the command line

 OneClickBuild comprises
   - Versioning: solution wide assembly versioning (including commit info via GitVersion),